 Help may be given with breathing through a ventilator.

-The child's overall condition should improve after swelling in the brain is brought under control, but it can be some weeks before they are well enough to leave hospital and any lasting complications are identified.
+The child's overall condition should improve after swelling in the brain is brought under control, but it can be some weeks before they are well enough to leave hospital and any lasting complications become apparent.